djps/jwave/README.md

 For more details, see the [Linux install guide](docs/install/on_linux.md).

-Because JAX has limited support on Windows, j-Wave can be run on Windows machines only using the Windows Subsystem for Linux.
 See the [Install on Windows](docs/install/on_win.md) guide for more details.

 <br/>

 ## Example

-This example simulates an acoustic initial value problem, which is often used as a simple model for photoacoustic acquisitions:
+This [example](examples/basic.py) simulates an acoustic initial value problem, which is often used as a simple model for photoacoustic acquisitions:

 ```python
 from jax import jit